 It's American Heart Month!
 This movement is all about making ourselves more aware of our heart health, picking up new healthy habits, and lowering our risk of heart disease, heart attack, and stroke.

-According to the American Heart Association, coronary heart disease, a kind of cardiovascular disease, is the number one cause of death in the United States.
+According to the American Heart Association, coronary heart disease, a kind of cardiovascular disease, is the .
 Fortunately, with some lifestyle changes and help from your doctor, you can take proactive steps to protect yourself and your heart.

 So in honor of American Heart Month, here are 10 lifestyle tips for staying heart-healthy: